ccsc-journal/ccsc-editor/docs/editors.md

 We do accept final manuscript submissions in Word doc.
-In this case, the regional editor either needs to reformat the submissions in Latex using the [formatting instructions](https://github.com/lubaochuan/ccsc-editor) or forward the submission to the national editor AS IS.
+In this case, the regional editor either needs to reformat the submissions in Latex using the [formatting instructions](https://github.com/lubaochuan/ccsc-editor) or forward the submission to the journal editor AS IS.

 The regional editor need to check the copyright release forms are filled out
 correctly: